ufechner7/ufechner7.github.io/_posts/2022-08-13-filtering-and-browsing-datasets.md

 end
 ```

-## Filtering the data
+## Filtering the data on one column
-Let us assume that the devices with the address 0x103, 0x106 and 0x109 are output devices, and we want to filter
-all the messages sent to the output devices.
+Let us assume that the devices with the address 0x103, 0x106 and 0x109 are output devices, and we want to filter all the messages sent to the output devices.
 For complex filter conditions a function that returns `true` or `false` is needed.
 Missing values must be handled correctly.
 ```julia
 # CAN bus devices with a given set of addresses are output devices
 function isoutput(addr)